 Only words in official EU languages are taken into consideration when assessing the meaning of the denominations.
-In case a variety denomination consists of words from different EU languages, the meaning of each word is taken into account.
-As far as technically possible, accents on letters will be reproduced in all EU languages.
+In case a variety denomination consists of words from different EU languages, the meaning of each word is taken

 When a denomination reproduces a word with a semantic content in one of the EU official languages, the concept will be duly regarded in the analysis of the suitability of a denomination.
 Therefore, the semantic meaning of words in EU official languages will be taken into consideration in the assessment of whether or not a term is potentially descriptive, offensive, easily recognizable and/or liable to be confused with prior denominations.